mathworks-ref-arch/matlab-on-azure-win/releases/R2022b/README.md

 5. Launch any remote desktop client, paste the IP address in the appropriate field, and connect.
 On the Windows Remote Desktop Client you need to paste the IP address in the **Computer** field and click **Connect**.

+6. If you enabled NICE DCV during deployment, you can access the virtual machine's desktop via the url `https://<public-ip-of-vm>:8443`.

-6. In the login screen that's displayed, use the username and password you specified while configuring cloud resources in [Step 2](#step-2-configure-cloud-resources).
+7. In the login screen, use the username and the password you specified while configuring cloud resources in [Step 2](#step-2-configure-cloud-resources).

 ## Step 4.
 Launch MATLAB